Plug-in electric vehicles in Norway: Phase out of incentives

 In March 2016, the Ministry of Transport issued new regulations for parking in locations with access to the general public.
 The new parking regulations, that went into effect on 1 January 2017, terminated the free parking for zero-emission vehicles, but established that Municipalities are allowed to introduce payment exemption for electric and hydrogen powered motor vehicles on municipal parking locations.
-As of September 2016, the city councils of Trondheim and Tønsberg decided to introduce full payment for EVs from 2017; the cities of Bodø and Tromsø introduced payment for parking in downtown but exempted parking outside the city's center; and the cities of Oslo, Mandal and Drammen decided to keep free parking for zero-emission vehicles.
+As of September 2016, the municipal councils of Trondheim Municipality and Tønsberg Municipality decided to introduce full payment for EVs from 2017; the cities of Bodø and Tromsø introduced payment for parking in downtown but exempted parking outside the city's center; and the cities of Oslo, Mandal and Drammen decided to keep free parking for zero-emission vehicles.
 As of January 2018, 24 out of 58 major municipalities kept the free parking for EVs.
 Among the 34 municipalities that terminated the benefit, six kept different variants of partial free parking.

 For the 2017 National Budget, the Government proposed to extend the VAT exemption for zero-emission vehicles until 2020.
 It also put forward a national rule to keep a maximum tax rate of zero-emission vehicles equal to half the value charged to conventional cars.
 The budget proposal also included an adjustment to exempt plug-in hybrids from the higher taxes levied to heavier vehicles, and instead, to charge taxes based on their fuel economy under the New European Driving Cycle (NEDC).
 Until 2016, all plug-in hybrids had a weight allowance of 26% regardless of their all-electric range or fuel efficiency.

 In October 2017, the National Government proposed in its 2018 Budget a new tax for EVs based on weight.
 This proposal would affect mainly bigger electric car models, all Tesla vehicles, and in particular the Tesla Model X. After some public controversy, the proposal was dropped.
 Nevertheless, Tesla's sales surge at the end of 2017 for consumers' fear of the introduction of the new tax.